MicrosoftDocs/defender-docs/articles/defender-for-cloud/partner-integrations.md

 ---
-title: Overview of partner Integration
+title: Overview of partner integration
 description: Learn about The different partners that integrate with Defender for Cloud to enhance your security posture and protect your Azure resources. ms.topic: concept-article ms.date: 10/08/2024
 #customer intent: As a reader, I want to learn what partner solutions integrate with Defender for Cloud.
 ---

-# Overview of partner Integration
+# Overview of partner integration

 Microsoft Defender for Cloud is a Cloud Native Application Protection Platform (CNAPP) that helps customers protect their cloud resources from threats and vulnerabilities.
 Many customers use multiple security solutions to protect their cloud resources.
 Defender for Cloud integrates with partner solutions to enhance your security posture and protect your Azure resources.
 Integration with solutions helps you to both gain and provide insights from each security solution with Defender for Cloud.